-The chapel over the Well was built in front of the majestic Assumption Cathedral on the grounds of Holy-Trinity St. Sergius Lavra in the end of 17th century over the holy spring, which was discovered during the time when the porch of the cathedral was repaired.
+The chapel over the Well was built in front of the majestic Assumption Cathedral on the grounds of Holy-Trinity St. Sergius Lavra at the end of the 17th century over the holy spring, which was discovered during the time when the porch of the cathedral was repaired.
 Many pilgrims were cured by this water, and people took it to the sick to heal them.
 The first was a blind monk, whose eyesight returned due to this miracle-working water.
-With a number of buildings constructed during this period at the monastery, this adorable small chapel was also built in the “Muscovite Baroque” style and richly decorated with bright colors and ornamental details, with twisted columns surrounding the windows and paintings one the walls which immitated colored blocks.
+With a number of buildings constructed during this period at the monastery, this adorable small chapel was also built in the “Muscovite Baroque” style and richly decorated with bright colors and ornamental details, with twisted columns surrounding the windows and paintings on the walls which imitated colored blocks.

-Photo #519 taken on June 08, 2014 during one-day countryside tour to Pereslavl-Zallesky and Sergiyev Posad with my Dear client from USA, Jan Squires.
+Photo #519 taken on June 08, 2014 during a one-day countryside tour to Pereslavl-Zallesky and Sergiyev Posad with my Dear client from USA, Jan Squires.

 About Me in Short

 My name's Arthur Lookyanov, I'm a private tour guide, personal driver and photographer in Moscow, Russia.
 I work in my business and run my website Moscow-Driver.com from 2002.
 Read more about me and my services, check out testimonials of my former business and travel clients from all over the World, hit me up on Twitter or other social websites.
 I hope that you will like my photos as well.